BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 * `0b0100_0000` - indicates the goal
 * `0b1000_0000` - indicates a portal goal leading to the next sector

-So a grid cell in the `FlowField` with a value of `0b0001_0110` means the actor should flow in the South-East direction.
+So a field cell in the `FlowField` with a value of `0b0001_0110` means the actor should flow in the South-East direction.
 In terms of use don't worry about understanding these bit values too much, the [Usage](#usage) section shows the helpers for interpreting the values of the `FlowField` to steer an actor.

 Using the `IntegrationFields` generated before, with an actor in the top right trying to reach the bottom left, we now generate the `FlowFields`: